Code-Institute-Submissions/edwardgurney-p4-news-site_SepResubb/README.md

 6. Search for repository
 7. Enable automatic deploys and then deploy branch
 8. Once processing has finished click on "View"

+#### Local Deployment

+  1. Login to Github
+  2. Go to the repository for this project edwardgurney/p4-news-site
+  3. Click the fork button

 ### Database